halcyonic-systems/bert/research/theory/system_language.md

 By providing systems researchers with a shared language that facilitates the analysis of systems in interoperable natural language, graphical, and mathematical terms, SL can play a key role in supporting transdisciplinary research aimed at discovering abd validating universal scienitfic principles applying to systems in general.

-[George Mobus](https://directory.tacoma.uw.edu/employee/gmobus) desrbibes the vision for SL in [Systems Science: Theory, Analysis, Modeling and Design](https://www.amazon.com/Systems-Science-Theory-Analysis-Modeling/dp/3030934810) chapters 3 and 4.
+[George Mobus](https://directory.tacoma.uw.edu/employee/gmobus) describes the vision for SL in [Systems Science: Theory, Analysis, Modeling and Design](https://www.amazon.com/Systems-Science-Theory-Analysis-Modeling/dp/3030934810) chapters 3 and 4.

 SL is derived from a set of principles, an ontology, and a formal mathematical definition of system which inform the language's syntax and semantics.
 The following sections describe on how each of these elements will inform the development of SL as implemented in BERT.